 Credit for Courses at Institutions Other Than Yale University.

 a.
 Prior to Matriculation to Yale.
 For transfer students or students granted advanced standing, the Director of Graduate Studies must approve credit for courses previously taken at other institutions.

 b.
 After Matriculation to Yale.
 Students are not usually allowed to take courses for credit at other institutions after matriculation.
 An exception may be allowed under the following procedure:

 The student presents her/his petition to take courses at another institution to the School’s Rules Committee.
 The petition will be accompanied by a written opinion from the Study Area Coordinator and, when applicable, from the faculty member teaching an equivalent Yale course.
 The Rules Committee will transmit its recommendation, along with the student’s petition and opinion of the involved faculty member(s), to the Dean for policy decision.
 If an exception to the School’s policy is warranted, the decision will be forwarded to the Rules Committee for implementation.

 Studio and Course Attendance.
-All students are expected to attend all classes regularly.
+All students currently enrolled in a course are expected to attend and fully participate in all class sessions.
+Late arrivals or early departures from class for non-academic purposes may be deemed unexcused absences by the instructor of record.
 A failing grade may result from more than two unexcused absences in any course.
-Student work will not be accepted for judgment unless it has received regular criticism in the drafting room.
+Student project-based work will not be accepted for judgment unless it has received regular criticism in the studio.